Best Long Beach Restaurants

 Credit: Sterling Reed Photography

 Inspired by the rich pastas and fare of Southern Italy, Ellie’s is the ultimate place for Italian cuisine in Long Beach.
 The interior is simple yet elegant, featuring white tablecloths, metal stools and plenty of natural light during the daytime.
-When it comes to appetizers, start off on a lighter note with the hamachi crudo and Wagyu carpaccio to save room for the handmade pasta.
-From the black truffle-topped cavatelli to bone marrow butter gnocchi, Ellie’s decadent pastas will make your mouth water.
+When it comes to appetizers, start off on a lighter note with the bluefin crudo and Wagyu carpaccio to save room for the handmade pasta.
+From the short rib agnolotti to the bone marrow butter gnocchi, this Long Beach restaurant’s decadent pastas will make your mouth water.Ā

 Chiang Rai

 Enjoy a taste of Thai street food when you visit Chiang Rai.
-This unique and cozy restaurant was added to the Michelin Guide in 2022 and celebrates the traditional flavors and recipes of Thailand’s legendary street food scene.
-Dishes like Khao Soi are given a modern twist with a topping of thin raw beef slices, and it is by far one of the most popular picks for locals.
-Thai street soup is great for warming up on a chilly coastal day, but if you’re not in the mood for soup, the spicy pork sausage has the perfect amount of heat.
+This unique and cozy restaurant in Long Beach was added to the Michelin Guide in 2022 and celebrates the traditional flavors and recipes of Thailand’s legendary street food scene.
+Dishes like Khao Soi are given a modern twist with a topping of thin raw beef slices, and it’s by far one of the most popular picks for locals.
+Thai street soup is great for warming up on a chilly coastal day, but if you’re not in the mood for soup, the spicy pork sausage has the perfect amount of heat.Ā

 Heritage